 - Students studying two East Asian languages must demonstrate proficiency through the intermediate level (as indicated by proficiency through the second tear, second semester) for the second language to count.

-- Two East Asian studies political science or sociology courses, one of which must be at the 300-level or higher.
+- One East Asian political science or sociology course at the 300 or 400 level

 - 230.101 Introduction to Sociology